 import numpy as np from keras.preprocessing import image test_image = image.load_img('dataset/single_prediction/cat_or_dog_1.jpg', target_size = (64, 64)) test_image = image.img_to_array(test_image) test_image = np.expand_dims(test_image, axis = 0) result = cnn.predict(test_image) training_set.class_indices if result == 1: prediction = 'dog' else: prediction = 'cat' print(prediction)

 CNN in Python 10: In this tutorial, we are going to talk about if we achieve our goal to get an accuracy of more than 80 percent on the test.
 Only adding a convolutional layer, we will see how it will definitely improve our performance results.
 Now, we add another convolution layer.
 Here, we going to keep the same parameter.
 Now, we execute the whole code.
 The accuracy of the training set is about 85.
 The accuracy of stains on the test began at 55 percent almost 56 percent.
 We got indeed 64 percent and 68 percent on the test set.
 We get an accuracy of 85 percent for the training set and 82 percent for the test.
 We get a difference of 3 percent as opposed to this 10 percent difference that we got in.

 Softmax and Cross-Entropy: In softmax function in order to help us out of the situation.

 The softmax function or the normalized exponential function is a generalization of the logistic function.
-It takes the exponent and put the power of zed and adds it up so that one's two across all.
-Here we use a function called mean squared which we used as the cost function for assessing our natural performance.
+It takes the exponent and puts the power of zed and adds it up so that one's two across all.
+Here we use a function called the mean squared which we used as the cost function for assessing our natural performance.
 Our goal is to minimize the MSE in order to optimize our network performance.

 © aionlinecourse.com All rights reserved.